timmcmichael/skimpy-oop/chapter-5-decisions/scripts/5b - if else.md

-In this video, we' wi'll take a look at if and if-else statements.
-These conditional statements give us the ability to run different blocks of code based on a Boolean espression.Iif you're not familiar with those, be sure to watch the previous video.
+In this video, we will take a look at if and if-else statements.
+These conditional statements give us the ability to run different blocks of code based on a Boolean espression.
+If you're not familiar with Boolean expressions, be sure to watch the previous video first.

 In order to jump right in to these examples, we're stepping away from our OOP perspective for a moment and just working within a main() method.
 But don't worry, we'll be back to OOP in one of the next videos on this topic.

 If you know me, you know that I really do love my teaching job.
 But I also love money, and the rest of my family loves fancy name brand clothes--and that's a problem.
 To solve that problem, I think I'll start selling some of my hilarious jokes.
 I'm going to write a program that calculates a total purchase price based on the number of jokes the customer wants to buy.
-I'll also give a discount if the customer buys more than 10 jokes.
+I'll also give a discount if the customer buys 10 or more jokes.
 Let's get started.

 Jokes sell for $30 each, which sounds expensive--but I know my worth.
-If a customer buys more than 10 jokes, they get a 10% discount.
+If a customer buys 10 or more jokes, they get a 10% discount.
 Through the magic of video editing, I'll add a header with test cases and I'll get the Scanner stuff ready to go.

 It's easy to forget those test cases, so keep building the habit of adding them right at the start.
 They are worth points, and if you consistently leave them out--our magician friend can predict your future.